This post may contain affiliate links. Read our disclaimer.

 - 2 cups all purpose flour

-- 3 flax eggs (3 tbsp flaxseed meal + 7 tbsp water)
+- 3 flax eggs (3 tablespoon flaxseed meal + 7 tablespoon water)

 - 1 cup fresh blueberries plus more for topping